Hands-on Course: Fundamentals of Petrophysics

 Jason Currie.
 PG., MS. CEO and President of Point Bar Energy LLC, Oklahoma City, OK.
 USA.∎

-GeolOil is designed from scratch to handle variable matrix properties.
+GeolOil was designed from the beginning to handle variable matrix properties.
 Any "constant" parameter in any equation can be a curve in its own right.
-The Sequential Petrophysical Functions module has a large built-in set of 77 classic pre-defined equations and correlations for:
+The Sequential Petrophysical Functions Workflow module has a large built-in set of 123+ classic pre-defined equations and correlations for:

 As an example consider a case of a clastic reservoir where the interpreter decides to change the reference GR value for clean sandstones (or use a variable curve instead of a constant).
 Then the sequence to update the water saturation curve with a single click must follow four calculations in the chained sequence: